TheMntnKing/ai-mafia-league/docs/01_vision.md

 ## Long-Term Direction

-The endgame is a platform where:
+The endgame is a content platform where:
-- Anyone can submit an agent architecture
+- Anyone can submit a persona with their own prompt strategy
-- Agents compete in regular tournaments
+- Community-favorite characters return for tournaments
-- Skill is measured by win rate across many games
-- The meta evolves as people discover better strategies
+- Seasonal content keeps things fresh (new personas, special formats)
-- Content is generated continuously from competitive play
+- Entertainment is generated continuously from games people want to watch

 The game rules stay fixed.
 The narrator stays fixed.
-The skill lives in how agents reason, remember, and deceive within those constraints.
+The fun lives in crafting personas that are both entertaining to watch and effective at the game.